Rachel, From the U.S., Traveling Online English Teacher

 How did these courses help you professionally?

-- I learned how to teach business English.
-It’s not that I’m unfamiliar with business – I have a Minor in Business from a university.
-However, it’s one thing to learn the basics of business yourself, and it’s a whole other thing entirely to try and teach business English to someone who’s learning this language for the first time.
-So, the business English course showed me how I can best teach these skills.
+I learned how to teach Business English.
+I have a Minor in Business from a university, but it’s one thing to learn the basics of business yourself, and it’s a whole other thing entirely to try and teach Business English to someone who’s learning English.
+So, the Business English course showed me how I can best teach these skills.

-- The Micro-credential course in IELTS Exam Prep gave me more information about the IELTS test and how to best help students who are preparing for that.
+The IELTS Exam Prep Micro-credential gave me more information about the exam and how to set my students up for success on the IELTS.

 What’s next for you?

-In terms of teaching English online, I’m still focusing on building my business on Lingoo and exploring other ways to do my own marketing and get my own students.
+In terms of teaching English online, I’m still focusing on building my business on Lingoo and exploring other ways to market my services and grow my portfolio of students.

 What’s your advice for someone who wants to become a digital nomad?